 This region has a rich history in wine.
-Drive around the area, and you’ll be greeted with sprawling beautiful vineyard after sprawling beautiful vineyard.
+Drive around the area, and you’ll be greeted with sprawling, beautiful vineyard after sprawling beautiful vineyard.
 The best-known varietals from this region are the red Metliška Črnina and the white Belokranjsko Belo.
 Both are served with every meal and often mixed with sparkling water.
 It’s an interesting quirk of the region to be handed a bottle of sparkling water when ordering a glass of vino!

 If you get the opportunity to visit during harvest time, do not pass it up.
 Not only is the harvest a celebration in itself, but Slovenians really make it extra special!
 If you can, seek out a community vineyard.
-Often, in a town, there will be a vineyard set up as a “community grape bank” of sorts that everyone in the area contributes to so if one vineyard has a tough season, they can pull from these extra grapes, so they don’t lose an entire harvesting!
+Often, in a town, there will be a vineyard set up as a “community grape bank” of sorts that everyone in the area contributes to, so if one vineyard has a tough season, they can pull from these extra grapes, so they don’t lose an entire harvest!

-The wine flows, there are actual accordion players usually in the vines and afterward, plenty more wine, music, dancing and tons of food!
+The wine flows, there are actual accordion players usually in the vines, and afterward, plenty more wine, music, dancing, and tons of food!
 The people of the region are known for their friendliness, and you’ll be accepted with open arms!

 The Bela Krajina Museum calls Metlika home because it is arguably the most important city in the region.
-There are actually strong indicators that the city was inhabited in pre-historic times and played a major role in defending the area against the Turks in the 15th and 16th centuries.
+There are actually strong indicators that the city was inhabited in prehistoric times and played a major role in defending the area against the Turks in the 15th and 16th centuries.

 Berryshka is another genuinely interesting vendor from the region.
 This liqueur distillery makes some of the most interesting drinks.
 Try the Black Currant flavor out of one of their own homemade edible chocolate shot glasses.
 Did I mention that they also produce handmade chocolate as well?
-Keep on the lookout in the next couple years as they are supposedly in the works to start producing whiskeys!
+Keep on the lookout in the next couple of years as they are supposedly in the works to start producing whiskeys!

 Finally, the Slovenian food of Bela Krajina!
-Bread is a staple in this region, specifically Belokranjska Pogača, a type of focaccia style bread with cumin seeds sprinkled on top.
+Bread is a staple in this region, specifically Belokranjska Pogača, a type of focaccia-style bread with cumin seeds sprinkled on top.
 It’s served up alongside practically every meal, especially with breakfast!

 One of arguably the best restaurants in the region is Gostišče Veselič.
-Owned by the vivacious Andrea, lunch is typically a choice between meat, fish or vegetable main and a soup or salad full of cabbage to start.
-It’s often simple, yet incredibly delicious.
-Don’t just come for the food, though, go for Andrea and her wild side!
+Owned by the vivacious Andrea, lunch is typically a choice between meat, fish, or vegetable main and a soup or salad full of cabbage to start.
+It’s often simple yet incredibly delicious.
+Don’t just come for the food, though; go for Andrea and her wild side!

-Each day we were greeted with a beautiful view, activities to choose from that included kayaking, hiking, visiting local vendors, sampling wines and most importantly eating!
+Each day we were greeted with a beautiful view, activities to choose from that included kayaking, hiking, visiting local vendors, sampling wines, and most importantly, eating!
 The camp is the perfect place to relax and experience the simpler side of life in the Bela Krajina.